NetFabric/NetFabric.Numerics/src/NetFabric.Numerics.Geodesy/README.md

 ### Geodesy with Strong Typing

-Explore how **NetFabric.Numerics.Geodesy** can enhance your geography calculations with strong typing.
-Discover the precision, safety, and versatility it brings to C# geography operations.
+Explore how **NetFabric.Numerics.Geodesy** can enhance your geodesy calculations with strong typing.
+Discover the precision, safety, and versatility it brings to C# geodesy operations.

 ## Credits